 BIG BALLER PICK: 2020 JUSTIN HERBERT CONTENDERS AUTO VARIATION RC

-I’ll contend that there is yet another category of quarterback: those with elite talent but a personality that simply isn’t conducive to superstardom.
+I’ll contend that there is yet another category of quarterback: those with elite talent but a personality that isn’t conducive to superstardom.
 Today’s crop of elite young quarterbacks provides similar variance.

 You have Lamar Jackson, Josh Allen, and Kyler Murray, quarterbacks whose playing style is ultra-exciting.
 Joe Burrow has shown a Pennington-like ability to post solid numbers and make his team better without any Herculean physical attributes.